elong0527/NMIT/README.md

 An R package for Microbial Temporal Dependency Comparison

+We also provide an ipython notebook in folder `python` to illustrate how to perform the test in python.

 ## Installation ##

 I assume that all auxillary packages are already installed